-Your energy bills can be significantly impacted by the type of water heating system you have installed in your home.
-The Department of Energy estimates that homeowners spend an average of $400–$600 annually on water heating alone, or14%–18% of their utility bill.
+The Department of Energy estimates that homeowners spend an average of $400–$600 annually on water heating alone, or 14%–18% of their utility bill.
 It is therefore important to invest in a water heating system that will provide adequate hot water for your home without breaking the bank.

-To help you make the right choice for your home, I’ve compiled a well-researched list of the seven best electric water heaters on sale today.
+To help you find the most well-rated and efficient electric water heater for your home, I’ve compiled a well-researched list of the seven best electric water heaters on sale today.

 Here are my results.